isomerpages/ogp-westgrovepri/_parents/Sexuality Education.md

   <tr>
     <td class="tg-nrix">Where I Belong<br></td>
     <td class="tg-eohv"><span style="font-weight:400;color:#0C2733">What Are Families?</span><br><span style="font-weight:400;color:#0C2733">(30 min)</span></td>
-    <td class="tg-7wcr">know that there are different types of family structures<br>know that every family is unique<br>state that the three basic functions of families are to provide love, protection and guidance<br>identify the right sources of help to turn to when in need</td>
+    <td class="tg-7wcr">* Know that there are different types of family structures<br>* Know that every family is unique<br>* State that the three basic functions of families are to provide love, protection and guidance<br>* Identify the right sources of help to turn to when in need</td>
     <td class="tg-nrix"> Term 2</td>
   </tr>
   <tr>
     <td class="tg-nrix">Where I Belong<br></td>
     <td class="tg-eohv"><span style="font-weight:400;color:#0C2733">What is My Role? </span><br><span style="font-weight:400;color:#0C2733">(30 min)</span></td>
-    <td class="tg-7wcr">know that gender is about being male or female<br>choose not to stereotype by gender</td>
+    <td class="tg-7wcr">* Know that gender is about being male or female<br>* Choose not to stereotype by gender</td>
     <td class="tg-nrix">Term 2 </td>
   </tr>
   <tr>
     <td class="tg-nrix" rowspan="2">How Do I Keep Myself Safe?<br></td>
     <td class="tg-eohv"><span style="font-weight:400;color:#0C2733">What is Safety?</span><br><span style="font-weight:400;color:#0C2733">(30 min)</span></td>
-    <td class="tg-7wcr">know what sexual abuse is<br>know that there are laws in Singapore that can protect them from sexual abuse<br>know their rights in keeping themselves safe from sexual abuse</td>
+    <td class="tg-7wcr">* Know what sexual abuse is<br>* Know that there are laws in Singapore that can protect them from sexual abuse<br>* Know their rights in keeping themselves safe from sexual abuse</td>
     <td class="tg-nrix"> Term 2</td>
   </tr>
   <tr>
     <td class="tg-eohv"><span style="font-weight:400;color:#0C2733">Stop It!
 Run!
 Tell! </span><br><span style="font-weight:400;color:#0C2733">(30 min)</span></td>
-    <td class="tg-7wcr">protect themselves by resisting, removing themselves from harm and seeking help from a trusted adult<br>know their responsibilities in minimising the risk of sexual harm</td>
+    <td class="tg-7wcr">* Protect themselves by resisting, removing themselves from harm and seeking help from a trusted adult<br>* Know their responsibilities in minimising the risk of sexual harm</td>
     <td class="tg-nrix">Term 2 </td>
   </tr>
 </tbody>